 - i.
 Bidders shall prepare and submit three copies (marked clearly "ORIGINAL BID" and "COPY BID". - ii.
 Offered Eligibility statement on bidders' letterhead indicating that the bidder is eligible for the assignment and has not been debarred for any procurement within the last five years - iii.
 Attach Copy of Current Valid Tax Compliance Certificate, Business Permit and Certificate of Incorporation - iv.
 Form of Tender duly completed, signed, stamped and witnessed.
 Appendix to Form of Tender shall also be dully completed. - v.
 BOQ duly completed (Bidders are required to fill on the provided BOQ as a Mandatory requirement for Uniformity during Evaluation) - vi.
 All Financial alterations if Any must be countersigned by the bidder - vii.
 Confidential Business Questionnaire duly filled - viii.
-Audited financial accounts for the Last 3 years from 2016. - ix.
-Submit a written Power of Attorney on bidder's letter head for the Authorized person to sign the tender on behalf of the bidder. - x.
+Audited financial accounts for the Last 3 years from 2017. - ix.
+Submit a written Power of Attorney on bidder's letter head (or duly fill the form provided in the Bid document) - x.
 Bidders MUST Stamp EVERY Page of their document with Official rubber Stamp for Ownership - xi.
 Bidders MUST serialize EVERY page of the bid document submitted - xii.
 Submit authority to seek references from the Bidders bankers and references - xiii.
 Details of any past or current litigation or arbitration proceedings in which the Bidder is/was involved as one of the parties on bidder's letter head (or duly filled the declaration form provided in the Bid document). - xiv.
 Further, the Original Bid Document issued by AWWDA shall be returned as part of the Tender Document.
 Bidders must submit all the pages of the Bid document as issued without altering the content therein. - xv.
 All required information shall be attached to the Original Tender document and neatly bound.
 Documents submitted as Loose papers will be rejected at Preliminary evaluation stage and shall not progress to Technical Evaluation Stage - xvi.
-Submit proof of registration as a water and sewerage contractor with the Ministry of Water and Sanitation under Category F and above, and Water Works Contractor, NCA 6 and above.
+Submit proof of registration as a water and sewerage contractor with the Ministry of Water & Sanitation and Irrigation under Category D and above, and Water Works Contractor, NCA 6 and above.